scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 ```

 We can observe that all of the strategies seem to have similar constant prediction intervals.
-On the other hand, the quantile strategy offers a solution with prediction intervals
+On the other hand, the quantile strategy offers a solution with that adapts the prediction
-that are smaller when x is small and that become larger as the noise in the data grows
-with heteroscedasticity.
+intervals to the local noise.

 ```python
 fig, ax = plt.subplots(1, 1, figsize=(7, 5))